 Knowledge:

-- High level of knowledge of the law and procedure within the specialist area.
+- A developing knowledge of the law and procedures within the specialist discipline.

 Experience & Qualifications: